mxekeller/SocialCrawler/README.md

 ______________________________________________________________________________________
 ### Configuration ###
+Install php and make sure the php curl extension is enabled.

 Most of the time you only need to use the agent.

 Create a Facebook application at: https://developers.facebook.com/apps,